 Another major advantage compared to a traditional garden plot is being able to produce in small spaces and focus your attention and resources on a more defined area.
 Your watering, fertilizing and pest control will be limited to the growth area instead of wasted on walkways.
 The soil also stays more productive because it’s not compacted by footsteps and warms up earlier in the spring.

 On the downside, you’ll invest more upfront labor and budget getting a raised garden bed built and prepped.
 But once you’ve got the structure and soil in place, your garden will be easier to maintain for years to come.
-Here’s how to get your raised garden bed started.
+Here’s how to build a raised garden bed.

 Since vegetables are most productive when planted in full sun, your ideal spot will be free of shade.
 The next best choice would be a place that gets four to six hours of direct sunlight a day, with most of that in the morning hours.
 Try to locate your garden bed away from trees if possible so tree roots won’t compete with your vegetables for water and nutrients.
 You’ll also want good access to water, since raised beds will dry out more quickly, requiring more frequent watering than traditional gardens.

-How much space will you need?
+How much space will you need to build raised garden beds?
 That depends on the size of your design and ambition.
 Read on.

 Since building and starting even a small raised bed garden involves time and expense, you can save both by thinking through each part before you buy any materials or plants.
 Guide the planning and design for your raised garden bed based on a combination of these factors: